 - Lopinavir/ritonavir solution has alcohol and propylene glycol in it.
 Do not use it in PREMATURE NEWBORNS immediately after birth or in newborns younger than 14 days old, unless your doctor has directed you otherwise.
 It may cause serious and possibly fatal side effects, such as heart problems (eg, heart muscle problems, slow or irregular heartbeat), high blood lactic acid levels, severe kidney problems, and severe drowsiness or breathing problems.
 Discuss any questions or concerns with your doctor.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of taking lopinavir/ritonavir solution while you are pregnant.
-It is not known if lopinavir/ritonavir solution is found in breast milk.
-Do not breast-feed while taking lopinavir/ritonavir solution.
+- PREGNANCY and BREAST-FEEDING: Do not use the oral solution if you are pregnant; it has alcohol in it.
+If you think you may be pregnant, contact your doctor right away.
+It is not known if this medicine is found in breast milk.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or lopinavir/ritonavir solution to the baby.